What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Results and Discussion

 \subsection{Main findings}

-Table~\ref{tab:results1} shows the correlation between different IQMs and human ratings using spectrograms.
-Surprisingly, IQMs perform well and better than specific audio quality metrics for all distortions other than low pass.
-ViSQOL may have performed better with longer clips similar to the data it was trained on; 8-10 seconds with 0.5 seconds silence at each end.
+Table~\ref{tab:results1} shows correlations between humans and perceptual quality metrics.
+Surprisingly, IQMs perform better than AQMs for all degradations other than the low pass filter.
+However, the limiter and low pass filter had much weaker p-values so these correlations could be due to chance.
+We think this is partly because the amount of degradation applied in those cases was not high enough compared to the waveshaping and noise degradations.
+This is indicated by the degraded audio being judged as better quality than the reference in some pairs.

-The results for adapting NLPD to audio using different strategies can be seen in Table~\ref{tab:res2}.
-To investigate the importance of divisive normalisation, we test various scenarios; with no divisive normalisation, setting the filters in the divisive normalization to one (equal contribution of all the neighbours), when the model is statistically fit (no perceptual information is used) and when the parameters are fit in order to maximise correlation with the opinion of human participants.
-These results can be compared with the ones in Table~\ref{tab:results1} where we used NLPD as optimised for image quality.
-The divisive normalisation increases correlation when fit to maximise perception as a whole, and this seems important for the low pass and limiter distortion.
-For waveshape and noise, all forms of divisive normalisation we test decrease the correlation.
-This indicates a relationship between the distortions tested and the form of divisive normalisation used that could be further explored.
-The limiter and low pass filter had much weaker p-values for statistical correlation.
-We think this is partly because the amount of degradation was not audible enough compared to the other distortions.
-This is indicated by some of the reference-distorted pairs where the distorted audio is actually judged to be of better quality.
+Table~\ref{tab:res2} shows results for adapting NLPD to audio using five different divisive normalisation strategies: 1. using filters from NLPD optimised statistically on natural images (as in Table \ref{tab:results1}), 2. with no divisive normalisation, 3. setting the filters in the divisive normalisation to one (for equal contribution of all the neighbours), 4. fitting the model statistically on spectrograms (where no perceptual information is used), and 5. maximising the correlation between spectrograms and the opinion of humans.
+The perceptually trained divisive normalisation has the highest correlation when all degradations are tested simultaneously, and other strategies trained on spectrograms increase correlation for the low pass and limiter degradations.
+For waveshape and noise, the forms of divisive normalisation using spectrograms decrease the correlation compared to training on natural images.
+The relationship between the degradations tested and the form of divisive normalisation used could be further explored as this process may effectively be reducing certain degradations, i.e. enhancing the signal.

-Fig.~\ref{fig:perceptual_filters} shows the learned filters from the divisive normalisation at different stages in NLPD for 3 optimisation strategies.
-Different from the image filters, fitting NLPD statistically to audio clips causes the filters to focus on the power of the same frequency at time steps (x-axis) immediately before and after the center pixel for the first four stages -- a similar strategy that the one followed by the one fitted for image quality.
-After, at stages 4 \& 5, the model uses the frequency (y-axis) information.
-In contrast, the perceptual filters consider both time and frequency simultaneously, with stages exhibiting more smoothing behaviour in general.